 In The Classroom

 Too far away from Duke Farms but still want to teach your students about habitats and sustainability?
-For those educators that can't make it out to Duke Farms, we've compiled resources for use in the classroom.
-Teach remotely about our Eagle Cam, shrinking habitats, food chains and the environment, watershed and others.
-Some of these lesson plans have been created by the Conserve Wildlife Foundation of New Jersey, the New Jersey Audubon and even teachers from around the state.
+For those educators that can't make it out to Duke Farms, we've compiled resources for use in the classroom - lesson plans and a distance learning portal for students of all ages.
+Teach remotely about our Eagle Cam, shrinking habitats, food chains and the environment, watershed, and others.
+Some of these lesson plans have been created by the Conserve Wildlife Foundation of New Jersey, the New Jersey Audubon, and even teachers from around the state.

 How is the game played?If using a handheld GPS device (such as a Garmin, Magellan, Lowrance, etc.):